'I have been able to shape my degree to study what I love and be an individual from the others...'

 ‘The lecturers I have come across in Music are prepared to go the extra mile to help with learning.
 The support that comes out of the Music block gives you the motivation and the belief that you have what it takes to succeed in your chosen career.’

 One of Tiana’s biggest influences from UC has been taking multiple internships around music promotions.
-Her first internship within the ARTS 395 course took place with Exchange Christchurch (XCHC), helping with their online marketing for events, which was a great way to ‘share ideas around accomplished professionals’.
+Her first internship within the PACE 395 course took place with Exchange Christchurch (XCHC), helping with their online marketing for events, which was a great way to ‘share ideas around accomplished professionals’.

 During the summer, she also took part in one of UC’s Thailand internships with a Prime Minister’s Scholarship for Asia award.
 This six-week trip to Bangkok included living on Mahidol University campus, cultural tours around the city, and an internship in venue and events management.